PietJankbal/powershell-wrapper-for-wine/README.md

 # powershell-wrapper

-Wrapper for powershell.exe from wine, that gets Waves Central running in wine a bit going.
+Wrapper for powershell.exe from wine, that gets Waves Central in wine a bit going.
 Uses pwsh.exe from Powershell Core to get at least some functionality for powershell.exe from wine.

 Install (Assuming ~/.wine is where your wineprefix is):